Vachellia cornigera: Physiology

-The physiology of bullhorn acacia (vachellia cornigera) and P. ferrugineus ant's chemical signalling uses the typical herbivore response signaling pathways expressed in plants.
+The physiology of bullhorn acacia (Vachellia cornigera) and P. ferrugineus ant's chemical signalling uses the typical herbivore response signaling pathways expressed in plants.
 However, the bullhorn acacia extends the function of this signaling to recruit ants to help protect against herbivores.
 This results in the acacia having an obligate relationship with the P. ferrugineus ants.
 In this relationship, the plants provide ants with shelter, in the form of swollen stipular spines, food (in the form of protein-lipid-rich beltian bodies) and sugar-secreting extrafloral nectaries.
 The beltian bodies, small detachable tips on the pinnules of the bullhorn acacia, have evolved into multicellular structures to provide food for protective ant colonies.
 The P. ferrugineus ants cut small holes in the thorns of the acacia where they lay eggs and care for larvae.
 These thorns are waterproof and hold in moisture which protects the ants.

 The communication between the bullhorn acacia and the ants is mediated by volatiles which arise from damaged vegetation.
 The major volatile released from crushed leaves was identified via gas chromatography to be trans-2-hexenal.
 In an experiment by William F. Wood and Brenda J. Wood, solutions of trans-2-hexenal and dichloromethane were placed on bull horn acacia to see if the ants would respond.
 The results of this were that a statistically significant number of ants displayed more aggravated behavior and swarmed the area with trans-2-hexenal than dichloromethane, proving trans-2-hexenal was the main volatile used by the bullhorn acacia to signal its distress to the ants.
 Thus, the initial signal of the damage response pathway is the physical damage of the leaf.
 This leads to a flux in Ca2+ levels in the leaf cells, generating a variation potential.
-The result of the variation potential is the damaged leaves releasing the volatile trans-2-hexena, which the ants sense and respond to by swarming the damaged area to drive off herbivores.
+The result of the variation potential is the damaged leaves releasing the volatile trans-2-hexenal, which the ants sense and respond to by swarming the damaged area to drive off herbivores.

 However, the volatile release in response to damage has a secondary function.
 A study by Hernández-Zepeda et al. revealed that the release of volatiles corresponded with the activation of the jasmonic acid pathway in plants: a common pathway in plants that activates in response to damage.
 Furthermore, the application of jasmonic acid to leaves resulted in an increase in extrafloral nectar production by CWIN (an invertase regulator of nectar secretion found in the cell wall).
 Thus, it can be understood that when damaged, the Bullhorn acacia creates a signal to the ants to defend it while also increasing the production of the ants' food source.